Mon & Tues Closed

-Here, you’ll find gems of history nestled into every nook and cranny and period-inspired rooms—each their own canvas of creativity that surrounds you in stories that have endured for generations.
+Here, you’ll find gems of history nestled into every nook and cranny in our period-inspired rooms—each their own canvas of creativity—that surrounds you in stories that have endured for generations.
 Our 200-year-old house holds a remarkable collection that spans the Middle Ages through the 19th century with European and American masterworks, 17th-19th century watches, Chinese porcelains, and French Renaissance enamels.
 The collection features iconic artists including Rembrandt, Hals, Goya, Gainsborough, Reynolds, Turner, Ingres, Whistler, and Sargent as well as 19th-century American furniture and the most significant pre–Civil War domestic murals in the United States.

 Restored and reinterpreted for the next century, visitors can enjoy special exhibitions, our beautiful outdoor garden, our Museum Shop and Lindner Family Café, events and programming for all ages—and so much more.
 Within our galleries and beyond our walls, the Taft Museum of Art is a one-of-a-kind, multi-sensory experience that puts you at the center of art and history.